-At Network Rail both Operational and Corporate risk are also managed using Active Risk Manager.
-Operational risks are regarded as the day to day risks involved in running the railway within a defined geographical area, for example the Thames Valley.
-These operational risks from across the company are then rolled up to a bigger picture at corporate level.
+At Network Rail both Operational and Corporate risk is also managed using Active Risk Manager.
+Operational risks are regarded as the day to day risks involved in running the railway within a defined geographical area, for example, the Thames Valley.
+These operational risks from across the company are then rolled up to a bigger picture at the corporate level.

-At Corporate level there are risk registers for all the major functions such as finance, engineering etc and Active Risk Manager allows all the disciplines to combine to give the Board of Directors an amalgamated view.
+At the Corporate level there are risk registers for all the major functions such as finance, engineering, etc – Active Risk Manager allows all the disciplines to combine to give the Board of Directors an amalgamated view.
 This has lead to the development of consistent processes being introduced across the whole organization again leading to greater visibility and accurate reports.
 The company won the 2006 Strategic Risk, European Risk Management Award for Enterprise-Wide Risk Management; Active Risk Manager was part of this implementation.

 Why was Active Risk Manager Chosen?

-At the same time as deploying Active Risk Manager Network Rail undertook a major implementation of a number of project management systems including Oracle Projects, P3e and Pertmaster for risk analysis.
+At the same time as deploying Active Risk Manager, Network Rail undertook a major implementation of a number of project management systems including Oracle Projects, P3e and Pertmaster for risk analysis.
 Active Risk Manager was selected as it was seen as a complete risk management package capable of integrating with other systems.
-Just over 2000 ARM licenses have been purchased and so far over 1600 of these have been allocated at project and corporate level.
+Just over 2000 ARM licences have been purchased and so far over 1600 of these have been allocated at Project and Corporate level.

-Charles Longridge, Director of Business Development at Sword GRC concluded, “Through extensive use of Active Risk Manager across the organization Network Rail has managed to create much greater awareness and visibility of risks and the response to them.
-We look forward to working with Network Rail to extend its reporting capabilities and to continue to see further savings through effective risk management using Active Risk Manager.”
+Charles Longridge, Director of Business Development at Sword GRC, “Through extensive use of Active Risk Manager across the organization, Network Rail has managed to create much greater awareness and visibility of risks and the response to them.
+We look forward to working with Network Rail to extend its reporting capabilities and to continue to see further savings through effective risk management using Active Risk Manager”.